Holographics-ON/rick-and-morty-voting-app/README.md

 # Experimental hands-on project: Rick and Morty Character Poll

-Created by Holographics-ON with the intent of learning purposes and teachin myself the fundamentals of using Next.js / Server-side rendering props using "fetch api".
+Created by Holographics-ON with the intent of learning purposes and teachin myself the fundamentals of using Next.js/ TypeScript / React / Server-side rendering props using "fetch api".

 Hope you enjoy the good memories of the characters from the show !!